DiegoRaC14/Applied-statistics/README.md

 The packages and datasets are mentioned below.

 - **gamair**:
+    - hubble
+- **bootstrap**
-    - **hubble**
+    - hormone
 - **ISLR**
     - Default
+    -
-  Additionally, there was used a .txt file that contains data about experience years and salaries.
+  Additionally, there is used a .txt file that contains data about experience years and salaries.
 - **profsalary.txt**

 ## 📂 Folders